akvaplan-niva/fvtools/README.md

 singularity shell --bind "/work,/data" /home/hes/python.sif
 ```

-Once having activated the singularity shell, you're effectively running a Ubuntu machine with python and all python modules necessary to use fvtools interatively on the cluster.
 I like to work in ipyton, and this simply just need to call it to get started;
 ```singularity
 ipython
 ```